TrentOnTrent/Portfolio/README.md

 ## Components
 A list of components used:
-- Header image used on each page, sizing appropriately based on size of the viewport, keeping aspect ratio whilst resizing by utilising flexbox
+- Header, with cover image used on each page, sizing appropriately based on size of the viewport, keeping aspect ratio whilst resizing by utilising flexbox
-- Footer links, with appropriate behaviour based off hovering and underlining when needed by utilising flexbox
+- Call to action footer links, with appropriate behaviour based off hovering and underlining when needed by utilising flexbox
 - Ordered and unordered lists, utilised in blog posts and "About Me" page
+- Blog with blog post links, viewport sizing dynamically based off amount of content on each page